quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 - Create a topic
 - Do simple event alterations
 - Generate multiple events from a single event
-- Filter any of these events you don't need
+- Filter any undesired events
-- Produce remaining events to a topic using a new key for each
+- Produce events, with new Kafka keys, to a topic